LocksleyLK/workshops/personalityQuiz/README.md

 3. Copy and paste the following code for our third question: what company would you most like to work for?
 ```
+# Answer counter for our third question: hat company would you most like to work for?
 if answer == "A":
   margaret += 1
   katherine += 1